andeleyev/vibe_coding_adventures/activity/README.md

-# Describe-It! — 60s Team Card Game
+# Activity! — 60s Team Card Game

 Hi!
 This is my try at **vibe coding** — a simple web-based version of the classic Activity-style describing game.

 ## 🎮 How to Play
-1. Open the `describe-it-game.html` file in any browser.
+1. Open the `activity.html` file in any browser.
 2. When ready, click **Start Round — 60s**.
 You’ll get one card with:
    - A **main word** to describe to your teammate.
    - Five **forbidden words** you are *not allowed* to say.